TheEugen/VulkanRenderer/README.md

 # 🎮 VulkanRenderer

-A C++ Vulkan renderer built from scratch as a learning project, implementing the full rendering pipeline from instance creation to per-frame presentation.
+A C++ Vulkan renderer based on [niagara](https://github.com/zeux/niagara) and the *Vulkan Cookbook* by Pawel Lapinski as a learning project, implementing the full rendering pipeline from instance creation to per-frame presentation.
 Loads `.obj` meshes and textures, supports multiple rendering modes, and renders in real time via a GLFW event loop.
-Inspired by [niagara](https://github.com/zeux/niagara) and the *Vulkan Cookbook* by Pawel Lapinski.

 ---